Norfolk, Nebraska: Settlement and early history

 In late 1865 three scouts were sent from a German Lutheran settlement near Ixonia, Wisconsin, to find productive, inexpensive farmland that could be claimed under the Homestead Act.
 From the Omaha area they followed the Elkhorn River upstream to West Point.
 Finding that area too crowded, they continued up the river.
 On September 15, they reached the junction of the Elkhorn and its North Fork, and chose that area as a settlement site.
 On May 23, 1866, a party of 124 settlers representing 42 families from the Ixonia area set out for northeast Nebraska in three wagon trains.
 They arrived at the new site on July 15.
 A second group of settlers from Wisconsin arrived in July 1867.
-These collective wagon parties established the first church in Madison County, St. Paul's Lutheran, which is still operating today.
+These collective wagon parties established the first church in Madison County, St. Paul's Lutheran.

 The original name of the colony was a variant of "North Fork", but accounts differ on the exact name: "Northfork", "Nor'fork", and "Nordfork" are all suggested.
 The name was submitted to federal postal authorities, and at some point was transmuted to "Norfolk".
 Nebraskans typically pronounce it as "Norfork".

 The North Fork settlement was named the county seat in 1867.
 In 1875 a series of elections changed this.
 In the first of these Norfolk, which at the time had 45 voters, was eliminated.
 In a subsequent election Madison was chosen over Battle Creek.